-Members and Chief Officers have been requested to disclose related party transactions of £10,000 or more, including instances where their close family has made transactions with the City's Cash.
+Members and Chief Officers have been requested to disclose related party transactions of £10,000 or more, including instances where their close family has made transactions with City's Cash.

-Disclosures relate to both 2021/22 and 2020/21 unless otherwise stated.
+Disclosures relate to both 2022/23 and 2021/22 unless otherwise stated.

-During 2021-22 the following transactions have been disclosed.
+During 2022/23 the following transactions have been disclosed.
 This is where Members held positions of control or significant influence in related parties to City's Cash are: